¡Se habla español! Diga con nuestros abogados de ley limón en Tampa hoy.

 If the Lemon Law Rights Period has already passed, you may still have options with the Magnuson-Moss Warranty Act.
 This federal law provides additional protection when your vehicle doesn’t qualify under the local lemon law in Tampa.

 This statute gives you up to five years in the state of Florida to file a claim after your warranty expires.
 Plus, it covers both new and used vehicles.
-The Florida Lemon Law has specific requirements for repair attempts.
-But the federal law focuses on whether the manufacturer failed to honor your warranty.
+The state lemon law has specific requirements for repair attempts.
+However, the federal law focuses on whether the manufacturer failed to honor your warranty.

 If you believe your car is a lemon: